0xJs/0xjs.github.io/_posts/2022-06-16-PNPT-review.md

   - Infrastructure: https://github.com/0xJs/RedTeaming_CheatSheet/tree/main/infrastructure
   - Active Directory (CRTP) simplified version of the AD part in my redteaming cheatsheet: https://github.com/0xJs/CRTP-cheatsheet
 - Take your time during the exam to sleep properly, take breaks, go for walks etc. Especially having a walk outside can really help when being stuck by going over what you have tried etc.

+Edit: If you liked the review and want to buy the PNPT exam, please use [this](https://certifications.tcm-sec.com/?ref=32) affiliate link and ill get a small kickback.

 ## Conclusion
 I really liked the setup of the course and the exam environment.
 It simulates a real-life scenario penetration test and learns you the basics on how to perform one.
 It is the perfect course for beginners and I wish I was able to take it when I started my Ethical Hacking journey two years ago.